PROFESSIONAL DEVELOPMENT, Education and training

 HLA aims to help health library staff to identify courses and learning programs that will contribute to their professional development, and if desired to gain recognition as a Certified Professional (Health).

 The Competency Mapping work has produced a list of approximately 110 health-related courses, events and programs offered in 2019 that are relevant to health librarians and technicians in Australia.
 The courses are also mapped to HLA's eight competency areas.

 We welcome your feedback on the list, and suggestions of new items to add.
 Please send these to BuntingJ@ramsayhealth.com.au.

-This fully online course will be run again in semester 2, 2019.
-Please register your interest by emailing Cecily Gilbert: firstname.lastname@example.org
+This fully online subject will be run again in semester 2, 2019.

 This is a rigorous and rewarding 12-week fully online program for aspiring health information professionals, or for experienced health librarians wanting to update their skills in the contemporary digital health setting.
-Modules include essential content on e-health in Australia, digital health information and data sources, evidence-based practice, and health knowledge management technologies.
+Modules include essential content on e-health in Australia, digital health information sources, evidence-based practice, and knowledge management and health data technologies.
 The course is led by a team of experienced educators and industry professionals.
 You can complete the optional assessment for academic credit, or choose to receive a Certificate of Completion.
 PD points for professional accreditation are also awarded as is a 10% fee reimbursement for participants from the library sector who are ALIA members, on completion of the subject.

 PD Calendar 2019